SCHD vs VYM: Quality vs Diversification

 SCHD: The Quality Filter

 SCHD (Schwab U.S. Dividend Equity ETF) applies a rigorous quality screen.
-It only considers companies with at least 10 consecutive years of dividend payments, then ranks them by fundamental strength—cash flow, return on equity, debt levels.
+It only considers companies with at least 10 consecutive years of dividend payments, then ranks them by fundamental strength:

 VYM: The Diversification Play